Instagram’s “Your Algorithm”: Guide for Creators

 4. Choose the topics you want to see more of (Instagram will suggest topics) or add topics you want to deprioritize.

-According to Mosseri, Head of Instagram, users can choose 3 top interests to shape their feed in 2026 by tapping “Build your algorithm” at the bottom of the screen.
+According to Mosseri, Head of Instagram, users can choose 3 top interests to shape their feed by tapping “Build your algorithm” at the bottom of the screen.

 choose 3 topics in your algorithms